Frequently Asked Questions (FAQ)

-The $750 enrollment deposit for Freshman Applicants (not transfers) needs to be sent to the College.
-The deposit, made out to “Providence College” must be postmarked no later than May 1 and sent to the Office of Admission.
+The enrollment deposit for incoming students (not transfers) needs to be sent directly to Office of Admission.
+The deposit, must be postmarked (or paid online) no later than May 1.

 How do I request a refund check from the Bursar’s Office?

 If you have a credit on your bill (meaning you overpaid your bill in a given semester), you are entitled to request a refund for the excess amount on your student account for the semester.
 You may also leave the credit on your student account to apply to charges for a subsequent semester.
 If interested in receiving a refund, you can call the Bursar’s Office at 401-865-2284 or email email@example.com to initiate the process.
 A check can be mailed home or picked up in person.
 Typically the turn around time is 10 business days.

 When am I billed and when is it due?

 Undergraduate students are generally billed mid-July and mid-November and are due August 15 and December 15 respectively.
 Please note if you are a Continuing Education or Graduate Student you are never billed by the College since payment in full is expected at the time of registration.

 A Banner ID number is a 9 digit number that is automatically assigned to a student when they apply to Providence College.
 It is a unique identifier which replaces the need to search for students in our database by using a social security number thus increasing a student’s privacy and security.